alienarex/myExpressApp/README.md

 # myExpressApp

-Node.js dev using npm express
+Node.js dev using the Express framework